 Kelp

-Kelp is also known colloquially as seaweed and refers to a group of brown algae comprising 34 genera with 129 different species.
-Kelp can store around six times as muchCO2 as trees and is therefore of particular interest to us.
-Unfortunately, it is not yet possible to build a property completelyCO2-free, at least not if it is to be affordable.
-We bind the excessCO2 that cannot be neutralized either by the careful selection of building materials or by timber construction by financially supporting an innovative project.
+Kelp is also commonly referred to as seaweed and refers to a group of brown algae comprising 34 genera and 129 different species.
+Kelp can store about six times as muchCO2as trees, which is why it is of particular interest to us.
+Unfortunately, it is not yet possible to build a property that is completelyCO2-free, at least not if it is to be affordable.
+We offset the excessCO2—which cannot be neutralized either through the careful selection of building materials or through timber construction—by financially supporting an innovative project.

 We support SeaForester, a company dedicated to the reforestation of dead kelp forests in the oceans.
-Kelp not only bindsCO2 but also improves the quality of the water, reduces acidification and enriches it with oxygen.
-It also slows down the waves on exposed coasts, preventing erosion and providing a habitat for many marine animals, which find protection from predators and often use the algae forests as a nursery.
-The cultivation of kelp is therefore not only a measure for climate protection, but also promotes the biodiversity and water quality of our oceans.
+Kelp not only sequestersCO2but also improves water quality, reduces acidification, and enriches the water with oxygen.
+Furthermore, it slows down wave action on exposed coasts, thereby preventing erosion and providing a habitat for many marine animals, which find shelter from predators here and often use the kelp forests as nurseries.
+Cultivating kelp is therefore not only a measure for climate protection but also promotes biodiversity and water quality in our oceans.

-With Green Gravel, SeaForester has developed a new method of reforesting kelp forests on a large scale and cost-effectively.
-Young kelp plants (zygotes) are planted on pebbles in a breeding station.
-These can then be conveniently deployed from a boat to the appropriate coastal regions without the need for divers.
-The roots of the small plants then grow beyond the pebbles and anchor themselves in the ground from where they grow towards the surface.
-Due to the very rapid growth of many kelp species, large sections of coastline can be reforested in a short time using this method.
+SeaForester has developed Green Gravel, a new method for reforesting kelp forests over large areas in a cost-effective manner.
+Young kelp plants (zygotes) are cultivated on pebbles at a breeding station.
+These can then be easily deployed from a boat in suitable coastal regions without the need for divers.
+The roots of the small plants then grow beyond the pebbles and anchor themselves in the seabed, from where they grow toward the surface.
+Due to the very rapid growth of many kelp species, this method allows large coastal areas to be reforested in a short period of time.

-The following links provide information on the company, as well as articles and information on the subject of kelp.
+The following links provide information about the company, as well as articles and information related to kelp.